TheCr1sis/cerberus/README.md

 ## Testing

-A testing folder **target** is included in this repository, containing various files and subdirectories that you can use to test the IOC Scanner's functionality.
+A testing folder **target** is included in this repository, containing various files and subdirectories that you can use to test the Cerberus functionality.
 You can specify the testing folder as the scan directory when prompted.

 ## JSON Output Format
 The tool generates a JSON report containing details of matched files.
 Example output: